SrLuc/MERNapp/README.md

 # MERNapp

-This is a back-end application project developed with JavaScript using Express and Node.js technologies, along with the MySQL database.
+This is a **Fullstack application**  project developed with *JavaScript* using *Express* and *Node.js* technologies, to develop a **RestFull API** with connection to a *MySQL* database.

+To render the API data, I'm using ReactJS with *Typescript* template, and also using the *Styled-Componen*t CSS library to style the project.

-The purpose of this application is to provide CRUD (Create, Read, Update, Delete) operations to manage data in a Relational database.
+The purpose of this application is to **provide CRUD** (Create, Read, Update, Delete) operations to manage data in a Relational database.

-This project follows the MVC (Model-View-Controller) architectural pattern for a more organized and modular code base.
+**This project follows the MVC** (Model-View-Controller) designed pattern for a more organized and modular code base.

+*This project is still in development*... and your idea is my own.

-This project is my own and serves to complement my studies in backend programming using NodeJs and adjacent libraries.
+In addition, this project serves to complement my studies in backend/fullstack programming using market tools with the use of libraries.

+## Technical Features

+- CRUD(Create, Read, Update, Delete)
+- Database Integration
+- MVC pattern
+- Typescript

-## Stack
+## Stack utilizada

+**Front-end:** React, Axios, Styled-Component,

-**Back-end:** Node, Express, MySQL, DotEnv,
+**Back-end:** Node, Express, MySQL, CORS, dotEnv, bodyParse